amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 2. Enter the news article text in the provided text area.
 3. Click the "Detect and Explain" button.
 4. View the predicted label and the fact-checking explanation.

-## 🛍️ Real-World Application: Combating Misinformation

-This fake news detector and explainer is designed to be a valuable tool in combating the spread of misinformation across various platforms:

--   **Social Media Monitoring:** Automating the detection of fake news on social media to prevent its viral spread.
--   **News Aggregators:** Providing users with more reliable and fact-checked news content.
--   **Educational Tools:** Empowering users with the ability to identify fake news and improve their media literacy.
--   **Content Moderation:** Assisting in the moderation of online content to maintain a safe and trustworthy digital environment.